 In the 1950s Malcolm Knowles was convinced that adult learning had to be self-driven.
 Rather than having education be teacher-centric, adult learning should focus on adult students and teach them the power of self-motivated learning.
 He identified five key pillars of understanding adult learners:

 - A maturing self-concept.
-They grow towards being self-driven and independence.
+They grow towards being self-driven and independent.

 - The increase in experience becomes an expanding resource for learning.